Religion in Belgium

-Religion in Belgium is diversified, with Christianity, in particular, the Catholic Church, representing the largest community, though it has experienced a significant decline since the 1960s (when it was the nominal religion of over 80% of the population).
-Belgium's policy separates the state from the churches, and freedom of religion of the citizens is guaranteed by the country's constitution.
+Most people in Belgium do not belong to a religion.
+Christianity is the largest religion, with the Catholic Church representing the largest community, though it has experienced a significant decline since the 1950s (when it was the nominal religion of over 80% of the population).
+Belgium's policy separates the state from the churches, and freedom of religion is guaranteed by the country's constitution.